mperaya/plg_fields_plupload/README.md

 # plg_fields_plupload
-PLUpload Joomla integration as custom form field
+PLUpload Joomla integration as custom form field.

 You can add this custom field to any joomla components that support the joomla custom fields system and this will display a button for multiple